lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

     - This works like `TransferFrom`, but burns the tokens instead of transfering them.
 This will reduce the owner's balance, `total_supply` and the caller's allowance.
+    - Reduces `owner`'s balance in the reward contract for reward calculation.

 ## Queries
 ### Allowance